temporalio/documentation/docs/application-development-guide.md

 :::

-This guide is meant to be a comprehensive resource for developing a [Temporal Application](/docs/temporal/#temporal-application).
+This guide is meant to be a comprehensive resource for developing a [Temporal Application](/temporal/#temporal-application).

-It is broken down into five large sections:
+It is broken down into two large sections:

 - [Foundations](#foundations): The minimum things required to build and run a simple Workflow with a single Activity.
 - [Features](#features): All of the general features available to a Temporal Application.
-- [Observability](#observability): Features and tools available that give you insight into you application.
-- [Testing](#testing): How to test your Temporal Application code.
-- [Scaling](#scaling): Things to consider and look for when scaling a Temporal Application to millions or billions of Workflow Executions.

 ## Foundations

-This section covers the minimum set of concepts and implementation details needed to build and run a simple [Temporal Application](/docs/temporal/#temporal-application) – that is, all the relevant steps to start a Workflow Execution that executes an Activity.
+This section covers the minimum set of concepts and implementation details needed to build and run a simple [Temporal Application](/temporal/#temporal-application) – that is, all the relevant steps to start a Workflow Execution that executes an Activity.

 ### Run a dev Cluster

-Whenever we are developing Temporal Applications, we want to have a [Temporal Cluster](/docs/clusters/#) up and running.
+Whenever we are developing Temporal Applications, we want to have a [Temporal Cluster](/clusters/#) up and running.
-We can interact with a Cluster through [Temporal Client](/docs/temporal/#temporal-client) APIs and [tctl](/docs/tctl) commands.
+We can interact with a Cluster through [Temporal Client](/temporal/#temporal-client) APIs and [tctl](/tctl) commands.

 There are four ways to quickly install and run a Temporal Cluster: